divoxx/goproj/README.md

 Introduction
 ------------

-Simple wrapper around Go(lang) build tool that simplify having project-specific `GO_PATH` configurations.
+Simple wrapper around Go(lang) build tool that simplify having project-specific `GOPATH` configurations.

-Because of the way `go get` works and how dependencies are managed, ideally, each project would have it's own workspace (GO_PATH) where it's source code and dependencies would exist isolated from other projects.
+Because of the way `go get` works and how dependencies are managed, ideally, each project would have it's own workspace (GOPATH) where it's source code and dependencies would exist isolated from other projects.
-Managing `GO_PATH` can be a pain though.
+Managing `GOPATH` can be a pain though.

-GoProj try to solve this by wrapping the go executable, looking for a `.goproj` file up from the current directory and setting `GO_PATH` to that folder prior to delegating the call to the go tool.
+GoProj try to solve this by wrapping the go executable, looking for a `.goproj` file up from the current directory and setting `GOPATH` to that folder prior to delegating the call to the go tool.

 For example, given the following folder structure.